 Though I know that all “Based on a True Story” movies embellish the facts to improve the script, I think it is wrong when people that never existed and storylines that never happened are added.

 NO, T.C.
 Williams High was integrated in 1965.
 Now, remember a large part of this movie was about the integration of the school in 1971 and how the team came together, breaking through racial strife – simply not true.

 NO. In the last ten years, many players have come out and told different media outlets that the racial tension portrayed in Remember the Titans did not exist.
 Recall that the school had been integrated a full six years before this team even played a game.

-In a Washington Post article, Bill Yoast’s friend Patrick Welsh stated on the movie’s position on the racial tension at the school that “My friend Bill Yoast … told me Disney had taken liberties with the facts, suggesting an overheated atmosphere of racial animosities and fears at the school and in the community that just hadn’t existed.”
+In a Washington Post article, Bill Yoast’s friend Patrick Welsh stated about the movie’s position on the racial tension at the school “My friend Bill Yoast … told me Disney had taken liberties with the facts, suggesting an overheated atmosphere of racial animosities and fears at the school and in the community that just hadn’t existed.”